 You must show the correct documentation for your specific trip, or airport or cruise port officials will keep you from reaching your ship.

 Don’t stress.
-We break down the passport book vs. passport card conundrum into simple terms, so you can pick the I.D. option that’s best for you.
+We break down the passport book vs. card conundrum into simple terms, so you can pick the type of passport that’s best for you.

 What is a passport book?

 A U.S. passport book is a small booklet with a blue cover and your photo inside that contains 28 pages, most of them blank for customs and immigration officials to stamp as you enter a foreign country.
 It serves as proper identification for traveling between the United States and foreign countries by air, land, or sea.

 Essentially, a U.S. passport book is your one-size-fits-all photo I.D.
 No matter where in the world you’re traveling or by what means of transport, your passport book will be accepted as valid identification.

 But you have to pay fees for that flexibility.
 A passport book for adults is valid for 10 years and costs $145 for the first one and $110 for renewals.
 Minors under the age of 16 can get a passport book valid for five years for $115.

 What is a passport card?

 A U.S. passport card is a wallet-sized photo I.D. card — the size of a credit card and akin to a driver’s license — that can be used to re-enter the country at land border crossings with Canada and Mexico.

 Most notably for cruisers, passport cards are also accepted identification at seaports of entry when returning by ship from destinations in Canada, Mexico, the Caribbean, and Bermuda.